What Tests Were Used to Diagnose Your Asthma? | Expert Answers

 You can diagnose it based on a positive response to asthma medicines.
 Back then I responded well to theophylline and epinephrine.
 You can also diagnose based on family history.
 I don’t think this was the case with me, although I did have a great uncle who had severe asthma when he was a small child.
 So, for me, in my case, there was no testing done, at least that I’m aware of.

 But, I can say that testing was done when I was 15.
 By this point, my asthma became very severe and uncontrolled.
 My doctors had me undergo a series of tests just to make sure that I really did have asthma.
 One such test was a pulmonary function test.
 I also underwent a differential diagnosis.
 This means I was tested for other diseases that might mimic asthma to make sure I didn’t have them.
 This is important because these other diseases are treated differently than how asthma is treated.
 For instance, a sweat test may rule in or rule out cystic fibrosis.
 An EKG may rule in or rule out heart issues.
 A pH probe may rule in or rule out GERD.
 For me, these tests ruled out these other diseases and ruled in asthma.
 But, in my case, we already knew I had asthma.
 Still, it was necessary so my doctors could continue treating me with the best approach.

-How were you diagnosed?
-Share in the comments below
+What asthma diagnostic tests were used?
+Share in the comments below!